 Storytelling has been around almost just as long.
 Storytelling was a huge part of Jesus’s ministry on earth – he spoke in parables that were relevant to His time and yet still endure today.
 There’s power in story.
 There’s power in connection.
 There’s power in those “Me, too!” moments.

 Writing is the best of both worlds – it’s a beautiful tapestry of words and stories, the interwoven threads of life that connect us all together.

 I’ve been a writer as long as I can remember.
 Writing is a necessity for me.
 It’s a place for me to sort out the jumbled up thoughts in my head.
 A place to process what the Lord’s teaching me in my own life.
-A place for me to remember.
-And while it’s an intensely personal experience for me, writing is something I know is most beautiful when it’s shared.
+A place for me to remember God.
+And while it’s an intensely personal experience for me, writing is most beautiful when it’s shared.
 Sometimes the sharing happens between God and me.
 Sometimes the sharing is within the community that He’s building around me.

 I believe in community – in shared experience.
 Life is more beautiful when it’s lived in community.
 Authentic community requires transparency and vulnerability.
 It requires the intimacy of knowing and being known.
 It’s sitting down at the table and breaking bread together.
 Community is family, and family is what the Kingdom is all about.
 Even though it is ripe with reward, community is not without cost.
 It’s sharing our hearts and asking each other the hard questions.
 It’s digging our heels in to the difficult and getting down to the nitty-gritty of life.
 It’s looking through the ugly and the hard to love and loving anyway.
 It’s exposing our barest parts, our weakest areas.

 The world is full of hurting people with broken hearts and broken dreams.
 People who are growing more and more disillusioned and discontent.
 People who are waiting to be seen and known.
 People who are searching for answers.
 People who are looking for peace.
 For joy.
 For hope.
 For love.